Бумажная кожа/Paper-Thin Skin

 добежать к нему, не споткнуться.

-The translations by James Kates are as precise as translations can be, faithful to both the meanings and the rhythms of the original poems.
+The translations by James Kates are faithful to the rhythms and meanings of the original poems.
 Inevitably some of the poems' qualities are lost in translation.
 What is lost most noticeably is the focus on assonance and rhyme, which Tazhi's poems maintain throughout (even when they are written in free verse) and which imbues them with a greater playfulness than the English translations, while also ensuring that they conform to the traditional formal requirements of Russian-language poetry.

-It should be noted that Aigerim Tazhi has been recognized abroad as a Kazakh poet who is worth translating because she has talent, not because she has an influential sponsor.
-Tazhi's poems were chosen for translation because a small number of foreign readers, including James Kates, had noticed that they were special and had begun to translate them, thus sowing the seeds for what would eventually become the book that has now been published by Zephyr Press (not a vanity press but a respected publisher of poetry).
-I can only hope that this talented artist will continue to receive support and encouragement for the cultural work she is doing.
+It should be noted that Tazhi has been recognized abroad as a Kazakh poet who is worth translating because she has talent, not because she has an influential sponsor.
+Tazhi's poems were chosen for translation because a small number of foreign readers, including Kates, had noticed that they were special and had begun to translate them, thus sowing the seeds for what would eventually become the book that has now been published by Zephyr Press (not a vanity press but a respected publisher of poetry).
+I can only hope that Tazhi will continue to receive support for the cultural work she is doing.

 Подробнее (на русском): https://www.zaurebatayeva.blog/post/о-поэтике-айгерим-тажи